knpuniversity/gulp/knpu/publishing-fonts.md

 ## Publish those Fonts!

-To actually copy the font files, add a new task called `fonts`.
+Next, add a new task called `fonts`.
 The job of this guy will be to "publish" any fonts that we have into `web/`.
-Right now, it's just FontAwesome stuff.
+Right now, it's just the FontAwesome stuff.
 Use the `app.copy()` and for the path, start with `config.bowerDir`.
 I'll scroll up so we can see the path.
 Now, `font-awesome/fonts/*` to grab everything.
 For the target, just `web/fonts`:

 [[[ code('0bb9868b3e') ]]]